tonycapone/serverless-ses-forwarder/README.md

 4. Configure the Lambda Function

-Edit `overrides.config` object in `index.js` with your configuration.
-See the [aws-lambda-ses-forwarder](https://github.com/arithmetric/aws-lambda-ses-forwarder) project for more information about configuration.
+Edit `config.yml` with your configuration.
+See the [aws-lambda-ses-forwarder](https://github.com/arithmetric/aws-lambda-ses-forwarder) project for more information about configuration options.

 5. Deploy it